|Max Headroom||N/A||Bridge Clearance||N/A|

 Most production boats try to be everything to all people -- quite predictably.
-Sure, each company does things differently, often in creative ways, but the fundamental characteristics of each boat change little from one production boat to the next, be it an 80-something motoryacht or a rowboat.
-One will have four staterooms, one of those full beam, almost as surely as the other will have three seats and midship oarlocks.
+Each company does things differently, often in creative ways, but the fundamental characteristics of each boat change little from one production boat to the next, be it an 80-something motoryacht or a rowboat.
+One will have four staterooms, one of those full beam, almost as surely as the other will have three thwarts and midship oarlocks.

 A Different Approach.